 Sober Living Homes: the Optimal Foundation For a Rewarding Life in Recovery

-Many executives find it difficult to find the time to walk away from life and go to rehab.
+Many executives find it challenging to find the time to walk away from life and go to rehab.
 The thought of having to explain that you or your loved one has had to take a leave to get sober is a blow to the self-esteem.

 Substance abuse treatment helps the executive to learn how to handle tenuous situations, overbooked schedules, challenges, and stress both at work or home without relying on alcohol.